Superbia (musical): 1984 becomes Superbia

-The Superbia workshops (1985-1991)
+The Superbia workshops (1985–1991)

 Songs from Superbia were first presented at the ASCAP Musical Theatre Workshop from November to December 1985, beginning the six-year workshop development of the musical.
 During this process, Larson received feedback from panels of various musical theater composers and writers, including his idol and eventual mentor Stephen Sondheim.
 Sondheim and some of his fellow panelists were complimentary of Larson's ambitions and desire to write in a new style, but others criticized the script's internal rules, complexity, and apparent weakness of its message.
 Larson presented more material at the Dramatists Guild in April 1986, where once again Sondheim was one of the few who praised the piece, although he noted the musical as written was too traditionally structured for what Larson was trying to do.
 Larson verbally sparred with 1776 book writer and Dramatists Guild president Peter Stone during the presentation.
 Not only did Stone dislike the musical, he vocally disagreed with the political message Larson was trying to tell, claiming that the idea of media making people emotionally disconnected was ridiculous.
 Larson's attempts to push back were met by Stone angrily talking over both him and a member of the audience who came to Larson's defense.
 This argument between two different generations of musical theater writers proved prophetic for the kind of rejections Larson would receive.

-Following the musical theater workshop presentations, Larson began putting on both private readings of the full musical, as well as public readings at Naked Angels and The Public Theater in 1987.
+Following the musical theater workshop presentations, Larson began putting on readings of the full musical, including a private reading at Soundscape Studios and a public reading at The Public Theater in 1987.
 With Sondheim's help, Larson won the Richard Rodgers Development Grant for Superbia at the end of 1987, and used the money to fund a reading in December 1988 at Playwrights Horizons, produced by Ira Weitzman and directed by R. J. Cutler.
 The reading ended up being a disappointment for Larson, largely because he was unable to get a full rock band for his score, and was only allowed to have union performers, not the non-union actors whom he had written the show for.
 As a result, Larson's attempt at blending genres was lost in the single piano accompaniment, and the actors who were trained in more traditional musical theater were unable to perform the pop-rock vocals that the piece required.
 Sondheim, who had come to support his pupil, left after the first act.
 As a direct response to this failed workshop, Larson's friend Victoria Leacock helped Larson produce a concert version of Superbia at the Village Gate on September 11, 1989.
 Unlike the Playwrights Horizon workshop, this concert used a live band and the non-union actors Larson had wanted in his cast, including Bart and Timothy Britten Parker.
 The concert was one of only two times Superbia was performed with a full band.